myduino/Hibiscus-Sense-Arduino/README.md

 <p align="center"><a href="https://myduino.com/product/myd-036/"><img src="https://github.com/myinvent/hibiscus-sense/raw/main/references/image-exercise-four-a.png" width="400"></a></p>

-In ESP32, the serial communication is done by the UART.
 There are 3x UART controllers available in ESP32:
 UART | RX  | RX  |
 ---- | --- | --- |
 UART0 | GPIO3 | GPIO1
 UART1 | GPIO9 | GPIO10
 UART2 | GPIO16 | GPIO17

-In Hibiscus Sense, UART0 has been interfaced to USB-to-Serial chip, Silicon Labs CP2104, which enable us to make serial communication between computer and ESP32.
+In Hibiscus Sense, UART0 has been interfaced to Silicon Labs CP2104, which enable us to make serial communication between computer and ESP32.
 The UART0 also used for uploading the program into the ESP32. _While, UART1 has been used for SPI flash for the ESP32 module and UART1 RX has been used for WS2812 RGB LED._

-Despite hardware serial is ready, it woudld not initialized, unless we program the ESP32 to initialized its serial hardware.
-In Arduino programming, there is default library for serial communication, called `Serial`, which we can use to program the ESP32 for serial communication.
-There are 5 basic functions in `Serial` object for serial communication, which we will usually use, they are:
+Although, the hardware serial is ready, it woudld not initialized, unless we program the ESP32 to initialized its serial hardware.
+In Arduino programming, the default library for serial communication, known as `Serial`.
+We can use **Serial** library to program the ESP32 for serial communication.
+There are 5 main functions in `Serial` library for serial communication, they are:
 1. `Serial.begin(_baud-rate_)` function, with 1 argument:
   - _baud-rate_ the speed of serial communication.
-2. `Serial.print()` function transmit the data and print the data on Serial Monitor, with 1 / 2 arguments:
+2. `Serial.print()` function transmit the data and print the data on the Serial Monitor, with 1 / 2 arguments:
   - 1 arguments:
     - `Serial.print(88)` transmit and print "88"
     - `Serial.print(1.23456)` transmit and print "1.23" (default 2 decimal places)
     - `Serial.print('H')` transmit and print "H"
     - `Serial.print("Hello, hibiscus!")` transmit and print "Hello, hibiscus!"
-  - 2 arguments (optional):
+  - 2 arguments (optional) `base number or decimal points`:
-    - Serial.print(78, BIN) gives "1001110"
+    - `Serial.print(88, BIN)` transmit and print "1011000"
-    - Serial.print(78, OCT) gives "116"
+    - `Serial.print(88, OCT)` transmit and print "130"
-    - Serial.print(78, DEC) gives "78"
+    - `Serial.print(88, DEC)` transmit and print "88"
-    - Serial.print(78, HEX) gives "4E"
+    - `Serial.print(88, HEX)` transmit and print "58"
-    - Serial.print(1.23456, 0) gives "1"
+    - `Serial.print(1.23456, 0)` transmit and print "1"
-    - Serial.print(1.23456, 2) gives "1.23"
+    - `Serial.print(1.23456, 2)` transmit and print "1.23"
-    - Serial.print(1.23456, 4) gives "1.2345"
+    - `Serial.print(1.23456, 4)` transmit and print "1.2345"
 3. `Serial.println()` function same as `Serial.print()`, with additional character of newline.
 4. `Serial.available()` function use to check if the data is received and available in the buffer (which holds 64 bytes).
 5. `Serial.read()`function use to read the data inside the serial receive buffer.